onthebutton72/Udacity-FEWD-LogsAnalysis/README.md

 # Udacity FSWD Project: Logs Analysis

-This is the first project for the Udacity Full Stack Web Developer Nanodegree.
+This is the first project for the Udacity Front End Web Developer Nanodegree.
 This project involves creating a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.
 ## Table of Contents

 * [Contents](#contents)